 - Microfiber mattress topper – these types of toppers contain synthetic material.
 While they are usually the cheapest type of topper, they can flatten quickly.
 If you suffer with joint pain, it may not provide enough support or relief for your aches and pains.

 These are electric beds that can be adjusted to suit the needs of a specific user.
-The mattress is divided into sections.
+The bed base is divided into sections.
 The user can position these sections including the head, foot, knee etc with a simple touch of a button to suit their individual needs.

 These types of beds allow users to adopt more comfortable positions and therefore they can help to relieve joint pain which may otherwise have been impossible with just a standard bed.